TomaszWegrzyn03/OnlineGameStore/README.md

   "password":"admin"
 }</code>

-The returning value is JWT Token lasting 1 hour.
-The token must be provided in header named Authorization and before token must be placed word "Bearer ". <br>
+The returned value is JWT Token lasting 1 hour.
+The token must be provided in header named Authorization and before the token must be placed word "Bearer ". <br>
-This is easiest achieved in Postman, clicking on Authorization tab, choosing Bearer Token and pasting returned token from login.
+This is easiest achieved in Postman, clicking on Authorization tab, choosing Bearer Token and pasting returned token from login. <br>
 <img src="https://user-images.githubusercontent.com/101212671/230711385-bb50aed1-e134-42d7-bbff-0024cbb1a0fc.png" width="70%">